wittenborg/integrationindri/README.md

 ## NGROK

- - To get the authorization to work locally, you need a account at ngrok [https://ngrok.com/](https://ngrok.com/)
+ - To get the authorization to work locally, you need an account at ngrok [https://ngrok.com/](https://ngrok.com/)
  - Install and follow the setup on ngrok [https://dashboard.ngrok.com/get-started/setup/](https://dashboard.ngrok.com/get-started/setup/)
  - Then register a static domain name and use the following command:
 ```